+Service Type:

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requespecified in statute.
+Service Title: sts the authority to provide the following additional service not

-Applied Behavior Analysis
+Applied Behavior Analysis (ABA)

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

-10 Other Mental Health and Behavioral Services 10040 behavior support
+10 Other Mental Health and Behavioral Servi ces 10040 behavior support

 Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

-Category 4: Sub-Category 4: Service Definition (Scope):
+Category 4: Sub-Category 4:

-Application for 1915(c) HCBS Waiver: MO.0404.R04.02 - Jul 01, 2021 (as of Jul 01, 2021)
+Complete this part for a renewal application or a new v valver that replaces an existing waiver.
+Select one

+Service is included in approved waiver.
+The

+Service is included in approved waiver.
+The Service is included in approved waiver.
+The service is included in approved waiver. -

+O Service is not included in the approved wa